 PMC’s should think about having inventory with high bookability and maximum availability.
 Not all units deliver the same unit economics because they vary in size and location.

 While the market continues to consolidate, it will still remain hyper-local.
 After all, that’s where all the know-how, assets, relationships, and service providers are.
-It will continue to be this way even though big companies are acquiring a lot of businesses.
+Simon predicts the industry will continue to be this way even though big companies are acquiring a lot of businesses.

 There’s still plenty of room in the industry for independent players.
 Not all “professional” PMCs are professional.
 Because the market will continue to remain local, individual hosts have a competitive edge.
 Scaling is a lot more difficult for these larger companies because the action happens on a unit-level, not on a 20,000 property level.